Karl Duguid: Needham Market

 Needham Market signed Duguid on 15 May 2015, three weeks after becoming champions of the Isthmian League Division One North.
 Duguid made eleven appearances for the club before being named as head coach of Needham's north site academy on 8 October 2015 alongside former Colchester teammate Kemal Izzet who was head coach of the south site academy, taking over the role from former Northern Ireland international Kevin Horlock.

 Heybridge Swifts

 Duguid joined Needham Market's divisional rivals Heybridge Swifts in May 2016.
 He left Needham Market after the club restructured its academy, effectively removing his role.
+He made no competitive appearances for Heybridge.

+Stanway Rovers

+During the 2016-17 season, Duguid made two league appearances for Stanway Rovers; he added three more during the following season before returning to Heybridge Swifts as assistant manager.

 Managerial career

 In December 2016 Duguid was appointed manager at Stanway Rovers.
 In June 2018 he joined Heybridge Swifts as assistant manager.
 In July 2019 he became manager of the club.
 He left Heybridge in April 2020.
 He subsequently became assistant manager at Stanway in July 2021.

 In October 2021 he was appointed joint manager of Coggeshall Town alongside Stuart Nethercott.
 He left the role in May 2022 to return to Stanway.
+He resigned from the Stanway job in September 2023.